tetsuo/tetsuo.github.io/articles/mailroom.md

 # Bonus: Sender

-While we haven't covered it in this post, **the email sender**—the downstream process—is also implemented, this time in **Rust**.
+While we haven't covered it in this post, **the email sender**—the downstream process—is also implemented, this time in Rust.
 You can check it out [here](https://github.com/tetsuo/mailroom/tree/master/sender) in the repository.